 Is Waiting for the Tesla Electric Motorcycle Worth It?

 Waiting for Tesla to come out with a product which Elon himself has refused to consider and that would need a fresh production line of its own does not seem like a wise choice at this time.
-However, we do think it’s worth keeping an eye out for.
+However, we do think it’s worth keeping an eye out for, if only because Tesla has surprised people before.

 In the meantime, it would probably be helpful for you to do a quick self-assessment to determine what it is you actually need from a Tesla motorcycle.
 Is it the reduced energy usage for a commute?
 Are you looking for a low-cost EV solution?
 A fun way to spend your weekends?
 Or are you a Tesla fan and avid motorcycle enthusiast who just wants your favorite mode of transportation to have Tesla’s touch to it?

-If greener energy usage, lower costs, and Tesla technology are the reasons you are seeking out a Tesla Model M motorcycle, we’d love for you to stop and consider a used Model 3 or a used, older generation of the Model S. While they don’t offer the solo freedom of the open road that a Tesla Motorcycle would, you can enjoy them at prices we might expect to see in the new electric motorcycle market, but with better range (and all-season use).
+If greener energy usage, lower costs, and Tesla technology are the reasons you are seeking out a Tesla Model M motorcycle, we’d love for you to stop and consider a used Model 3 or a used, older generation of the Model S. While they don’t offer the solo freedom of the open road that a Tesla Motorcycle would, you can enjoy them at prices that overlap with some new electric motorcycles, but with better range, more practicality, and all-season use.
 Then, if Tesla does change its tune on electric motorcycles and you get an opportunity to buy a Model M—or Model Z, Tesla Moto, whatever they might decide to name it—you’ll already have a vehicle to trade.

-If you are set on finding an electric motorcycle in the next year or so, check out some of the brands we mentioned earlier (such as SONDORS, Energica, and the LiveWire lineup).
+If you are set on finding an electric motorcycle in the next year or so, check out some of the brands we mentioned earlier, such as LiveWire and Energica.
+You’ll get a real product you can actually buy instead of waiting on a Tesla motorcycle that may never exist.

 Finally, while you won’t see a used Tesla Motorcycle for sale in our listings anytime soon, you can find a used Tesla Model 3 or a used Tesla Model S ready to go right now.
 Check out our used Tesla listings today to find your next ride!